node-m2m/m2m-quicktour/README.md

 #### 2. Save the code below as *client.js* in your client project directory.

 **Method 1**

-If you are accessing only one remote device from your client application, you can use this api.

 Create an *alias* object using the client's *accessDevice* method as shown in the code below.